 What Talcum Powder Consumers Can Do

 If you or a loved one were harmed from using J&J’s baby powder, you’re not alone.
 Thousands of women have sued the company for its link to their development of ovarian cancer.
-But new evidence suggests links to mesothelioma.
+However, new evidence suggests links to mesothelioma.
 Fill out your free talcum powder claim review form today to see if you may have a case.